The Projective Dynamic Logo Framework:

 D26 |

-G_PDL reinterpreted as a topology-dependent parameter; the Hubble tension identified as a scale-transition signature of the density-dependent coupling G_eff(N). |
+GPDL reinterpreted as a topology-dependent parameter; the Hubble tension identified as a scale-transition signature of the density-dependent coupling Geff(N). |

 |